 Case Study: FRP Wrap Evaluation

-Inspection of FRP repair wrap on steel piping
+Inspection of FRP repair wrapping on steel piping

-A major petrochemical facility located in the Persian Gulf region of Saudi Arabia used FRP overwrap to repair steel pipes that were showing signs of corrosion
+A major petrochemical facility located in the Persian Gulf region of Saudi Arabia used FRP wrap to repair steel pipes that were showing signs of corrosion

 Industry: Chemical Processing

 BackgroundAround the world, fiber reinforced polymer (FRP) wrapping is increasingly used to repair pipes and pipeline systems in a wide range of settings, from oil refineries and pipelines to municipal water and sewage works to district heating infrastructure.
 In the oil industry, steel pipelines are the safest, most efficient way to transport oil, natural gas and other petroleum products.
 However, steel is prone to corrosion in harsh environments including desert areas like the Persian Gulf, where the combination of extreme heat, humidity fluctuations, sand and salt as well as wet hydrogen sulfide (H2S) in the refinery process stream can cause cracking and leaks in steel pipes.

 FRP wrapping provides a fast, inexpensive and safe alternative to traditional repair methods that include removing and replacing damaged sections of pipe, encasing it with a steel sleeve, or welding a patch on to the pipe.
 The process of dismantling damaged sections of pipe can cause even more damage and typically requires a partial or temporary shutdown of operations.